BasicWolf/zblog/src/content/articles/2021_10_30_ddd_hexarch_di_python_part_1.rst

 :date: 2021-10-30 22:30
 :summary: Welcome to a small series of articles which cover
-          crumbs of Domain-Driven Design, principles of Hexagonal architecture, talks of Dependency Injection and applies these all to Django application design.
+          crumbs of Domain-Driven Design, principles of Hexagonal architecture, talks of Dependency Injection and applies these all to Python and Django application design.

 Time flies awfully fast!
 Two and a half years ago I left the world of Django and found myself in the